sourcegraph/lsp-adapter/README.md

 `lsp-adapter` interprets any positional arguments after the flags as the necessary command (+ arguments) to start the language server binary.
 It uses this command to communicate to the language server inside of a subprocess.

-For example, if I am trying to use Rust’s language server, the command to start it up is just rls. `lsp-adapter` can be told to start the start the same server via:
+For example, if I am trying to use Rust’s language server, the command to start it up is just `rls`. `lsp-adapter` can be told to start the start the same server via:

 ```shell
 lsp-adapter rls